How do I complete Reintroduction?

-One of the key reasons you feel better on the Clean Program is because you’ve removed the most common food allergens and given your digestive and immune systems a reset.
+One of the key reasons you feel better on the Clean Program is the result of having eliminated the most common food allergens and having given your digestive and immune systems a reset.
 Now, the goal is to discover what your specific sensitivities are by following a seven-day testing period.
-If you simply go back to your normal diet immediately after the program, without knowing what foods bother you , you may feel “off” without knowing why.
+If you simply go back to your normal diet immediately after the program without knowing what foods bother you, old symptoms and habits may creep back in.

-Getting started with the Reintroduction process is easy.
-Now that you’ve finished your Clean shakes and supplements, continue eating three solid meals a day from the Clean Program Diet.
+To kick off Reintroduction, continue to follow the Cleanse Diet for a fourth week, eating three solid meals a day.
 Over the next seven days you’ll be introducing gluten and dairy and noticing how they affect you.
-You do not need to use any shakes nor take any supplements during Reintroductions.
+(You do not need to use any shakes nor take any supplements during Reintroduction, but may enjoy a smoothie for breakfast if you wish).

-The Reintroduction process is seven days long.
-Here’s how it works:
+The Reintroduction process is seven days long and is conducted as follows:

-STEP 1: Reintroduce Gluten, 2 to 3 times a day for 2 days
+STEP 1: Reintroduce Gluten, 2 times a day for 2 days

 STEP 3: Eat from the Cleanse Diet for 2 days